Pratham-Mishra178/Pratham-Mishra.github.io/README.md

 ## About me 👾

-⚡ I am an ETC undergraduate student at Veer Surendra Sai University of Technology, Burla.
+⚡ I am an ETC undergraduate student at Veer Surendra Sai University of Technology, Burla. <br>
-⚡ I ❤ Linux Codes.
+⚡ I ❤ Linux Codes. <br>
 ⚡ I am a front-end web developer and working harder to be a full-stack developer.